JacobGrisham/Data-Structures-and-Algorithms-Visualizer/README.md

 ## ⚙️ Features
 -   Visualize Linear Search, Binary Search, Bubble Sort, Selection Sort, Merge Sort, and Insertion Sort
 -   Random numbers in an array are graphed as a bar chart
--   The values of the array are also shown and updated in an HTML table below the bar chart
+-   The values of the array are displayed and updated in an HTML table below the bar chart
--   They are also accessible through a tooltip.
-Hover over the bar in question
+-   They are also accessible through a tooltip that displays the value when hovered over
 -   The Javascript Execution times are logged in Bootstrap 4 cards to allow comparison of different algorithm runtimes and for further information on the Big-O

 To Do: